timescale/docs.timescale.com-content/using-timescaledb/continuous-aggregates.md

 portion of the result.

-As an example, continuous aggregates _without_ this real-time capability make it really fast to get aggregate answers by precomputing these values (such as the min/max/average value over each hour).
+As an example, continuous aggregates _without_ this real-time capability make it really fast to get aggregate answers by pre-computing these values (such as the min/max/average value over each hour).
 This way, if you are collecting raw data every second, querying hourly data over the past week means reading 24 x 7 = 168 values from the database, as opposed to processing 60 x 60 x 24 x 7 =